brillout/wildcard-api/docs/rpc.template.md

 REST/GraphQL, on the other hand, decouples: as long as the schema and its operations don't change, the frontend and backend can be developed independently of each other.
+The backend could even switch entirely switch its database without having to do a single change to the frontend.

 A schema is usually designed in a generic way, in other words it is designed to be able to fulfill a maximum number of data requirements.